paolobenve/myphotoshare/README.md

 * - albums and cache server folders can be anywhere, even on another server (obviously, they will be generated on a pc and then uploaded wherever)
 * (to do) share buttons

+Features added in version 2.1:

+* Images and directories can be sorted ascending/descending (via a cookie)

 It is, essentially, the slickest and fastest, most minimal but still well-featured photo gallery app on the net.

 ## Installation